 Quick!
 Point me toward the nearest bake sale!
-There’s a batch of cute, loaf shaped M&M cookies that need a new home.
+There’s a batch of cute, mini loaf pan M&M cookies that need a new home.

 And I didn’t even have to buy a special pan.
 During a rainy day closet cleaning, I found what appears to be a Wilton Aluminum 9-Cavity Petite Loaf Pan hidden away in a box of soap making tools.
 It must be an older version, though.
 It doesn’t have a nonstick coating, and it developed a strange film when washed in the dishwasher.

 At any rate, finding and using this pan convinced me that a new metal mini loaf pan would be a good investment.
 Do you have any recommendations?
 I’ve never liked silicone due to the smell it gives off during baking, but if you use silicone bakeware and love it, let me know.
 Maybe the products have improved.

 So metal vs. silicone, rectangles vs. squares, whatever shape you have, this recipe is perfect for using in a mini bar pan.
 Because I was lazy and didn’t feel like pulling out the hand mixer, I mixed all the ingredients together with a spoon and got a dense, not-too-cakey bar.
 I was baking for kids and left out the nuts, but of course they’d be great.
 And icing might even be fun.
 Wrapping the bars was even more fun, because the fit perfectly in a plastic sleeve and were easily tied with ribbon.

 - 1/2 cup plus 2 tablespoons granulated sugar

 - 2 large eggs

 - 1 3/4 cups (8 ounces) all purpose flour (Spoon and level)

 - 1/2 teaspoon salt (omit if using salted butter)

 - Preheat the oven to 350 degrees F. Generously grease a 9 count mini loaf pan or other mini bar cookie pan.